 “‘Jim Barrier personally checked into the room and conversed with the motel clerk,’ Montandon said.
 ‘I personally watched video of him doing that.
 He was not under duress.
 He was not accompanied, and he appeared to be in good spirits,’ Montandon said.”

-Something else that was odd was how Buffalo Jim’s stunning white Rolls-Royce was not in the Motel 6 parking lot when police arrived at the scene.
+Something else odd was how Buffalo Jim’s stunning white Rolls-Royce was not in the Motel 6 parking lot when police arrived at the scene.
 His daughters were given the keys to their father’s car, but it was nowhere to be found on the motel property.

 When police later released the room to Motel 6 management, somehow, the car had returned and was in the parking lot by 5:30 p.m.